Emend by Eclipse

 Back when he was 13 thirteen, Benny had earned money by doing odd jobs around the neighborhood and saved enough to purchase a used three speed bicycle from a kid who was moving up to a ten speed bike.
 It was not a light framed racing bike.
 In fact, it was large, heavy and not very well geared, but it was better than the single gear bike that he had outgrown.

 For most trips, such as to the community center which was almost three miles from home, a convenience store which was only two miles from home, and to the movie theater which was more than five miles from home, he would ride his bicycle.
-The trip to the movie theater, which was as far from home as his parent felt comfortable with him riding, only required him to cross two major streets and that was at traffic lights.
-Even those major streets weren’t high density traffic except during rush hour early in the morning and at five in the afternoon, although weekends were typically characterized by higher traffic during the entire day.
+The trip to the movie theater, which was as far from home as his parents felt comfortable with him riding, only required him to cross two major streets and that was at traffic lights.
+Even those major streets weren’t high density traffic, except during rush hour early in the morning and at five in the afternoon, although weekends were typically characterized by higher traffic during the entire day.

 Benny did not use his bicycle to get to and from high school, which was only just a tad more than mile from his house.
 He walked.
 It was a trip that covered three streets: an east-west street on which he lived, a north-south minor thoroughfare through the subdivision, and an east-west minor thoroughfare that connected several subdivisions.
 The creek which he had visited the previous day ran southward and was crossed by the third street.
 It only took him fifteen minutes to walk to school and that was at a leisurely pace.